muratk3n/thirdwave/en/README.md

 is pulling antimissile batteries, aircraft and hundreds of troops from the Mideast as it focuses the armed services on challenges from China and Russia, administration officials said"

 ---

+There are f--ing ditches dug in Novhorodske, Ukraine, like WWII style, saw it on Oz ABC

+---

+Navy map update now catches USS carrier Ron R near Malaysia.

+---

+Hah.
+US had a foray into SCS, RU did one in the Pacific.

+"Ahead of Biden-Putin summit, Russia conducts what it calls its largest naval exercise in the Pacific since Cold War"

+---